Azure-Samples/Access-token-refresh-samples/README.md

-# Access Token Refresh with Entra ID
+# Access Token Refresh with Entra ID for Azure Database for PostgreSQL

-This repository demonstrates how to implement samples for refreshing access tokens for Microsoft Entra ID (formerly Azure AD) in both Python and .NET.
+This repository provides sample implementations in Python and .NET for refreshing access tokens using Microsoft Entra ID (formerly Azure AD), while connecting to Azure Database for PostgreSQL.

 ## Table of Contents
 - [Overview](#overview)